 Legal Options for Those Injured by Negligent Drivers in School Zones

-When a student (or any other pedestrian) is injured in an active school zone, they have the right to demand compensation from the at-fault driver for all the costs of the injuries they’ve suffered.
+When a student (or any other pedestrian) is injured in an active school zone by a negligent driver, they have the right to demand compensation from the at-fault driver for all the costs of the injuries they’ve suffered.
 Typically, that compensation comes from the at-fault driver’s insurance provider.

-It’s important for injured pedestrians to know that insurance companies frequently offer lowball settlements after these crashes.
-That’s why it’s best to consult an experienced injury lawyer to make sure you’re getting a fair offer and that you don’t settle for less than you’re legally entitled to.
+It’s important for injured pedestrians and their families to know that insurance companies frequently offer lowball settlements after these crashes.
+That’s why it’s best to consult an experienced Michigan injury lawyer to make sure you’re getting a fair offer and that you don’t settle for less than your family is legally entitled to.

 Contact Fieger Law for Help

-If you or a loved one has been injured by a negligent driver in a Michigan school zone, know that you have an ally at Fieger Law.
+If you or a loved one, especially a child, has been injured by a negligent driver in a Michigan school zone, know that you have an ally at Fieger Law.
 We stand up for injured victims to demand maximum compensation for their injuries.

 Contact our Michigan car accident lawyers today for a free consultation with our team.